dkorolev/interview/javascript/readme.md

 Done!
 ```

-1. Without running the code, could you answer does it do it?
+1. Without running the code, could you answer what does it do it?
 1. What would you suggest changing in the code?

 All the best!